 Please direct any comments or queries to the Coordinator of the Foreign Nationals in Prison and Probation Expert Group, email@example.com.

 A World Café session was used to maximise participant engagement and sharing of knowledge among participants.
-All presentations, a summary report and World Cafe report from the Workshop are available on here.
+You may find the report from the World Cafe here.
 At the Workshop, an initiative of the EuroPris/CEP Foreign National Prisoners Expert Group to collate a ‘Good Practice Manual for Working with Foreign Prisoners’ was launched.
-It is the intention of the Expert Group to collect examples of working with foreign offenders and prisoners in Europe to spread good practice among European States, please contact email@example.com for details of this initiative or to contribute to it.
+It is the intention of the Expert Group to collect examples of working with foreign offenders and prisoners in Europe to spread good practice among European States, please contact firstname.lastname@example.org for details of this initiative or to contribute to it.

 The booklet Picture it in Prison has been developed for foreign national prisoners and for prison staff working with them to overcome the language obstacle.
 The new version has 450 different pictures classified per theme and translations of 60 basic words and sentences in twenty frequently used languages.
 The booklet (72 pages) can be ordered via email@example.com for € 5 (excluding 6% VAT and postal costs).
 For large orders it is possible to add the logo of the prison service on the reverse cover of the booklet.
 Download a sample of the booklet here.

 To download all the presentations, the summary report and the world cafe report, please download both parts 1 and 2: